cda-tum/mmft-fuel-cell/README.md

 * Groove
 * Offset (for the offset cubes)

-The dimensions of the elements are given by the following variables
+The dimensions of the elements are given by the following variables, and can be set in _ChannelGenerator.py_

 ![](images/Nanostructures.png)